Social Enterprise and Social Procurement Task Force

 Good Jobs + Good Business

-The Mayor’s Task Force on Social Enterprise and Social Procurement has developed the "Good Jobs + Good Business = Better Community" draft action plan.
+The Mayor’s Task Force on Social Enterprise and Social Procurement has developed the "Good Jobs + Good Business = Better Community" Action Plan [PDF - 721 KB].

 Social Procurement – purchases should be leveraged to improve the economic, social and environmental well-being of the community